ARQ: A Mixed-Precision Quantization Framework for Accurate and Certifiably Robust DNNs

 \section{Related Work}

-\XComment{ {\bf Randomized Smoothing.} \cite{DBLP:conf/icml/CohenRK19} introduced the addition of Gaussian noise to achieve $l_2$-robustness results.
-Several extensions to this technique utilize different types of noise distributions and radius calculations to determine certificates for general $l_p$-balls. \cite{yang2020randomized} and \cite{NEURIPS2020_1896a3bf} derived recipes for determining certificates for $p = 1, 2$, and $\infty$. }

-{\bf Mixed-Precision Quantization.} To optimize the balance between the accuracy and efficiency of DNNs, many mixed-precision quantization methods have been presented. \citet{dong2019hawq, louizos2017bayesian, chen2021mixedprecision, tang2023mixedprecision} employed appropriate proxy metrics that indicate model sensitivity to quantization to generate quantization policies.
+{\bf Mixed-Precision Quantization.} To optimize the balance between the accuracy and efficiency of DNNs, many mixed-precision quantization methods have been presented, and quantization-based efficient inference designs have also been explored~\citep{yang2025neubridge}. \citet{dong2019hawq, louizos2017bayesian, chen2021mixedprecision, tang2023mixedprecision} employ appropriate proxy metrics that indicate model sensitivity to quantization to generate quantization policies.
 Some other researchers formulated quantization policy optimization as a search problem and addressed it using a Markov Decision Process through reinforcement learning \citep{wang2019haq, lou2020autoq, elthakeb2020releq} and a differentiable search process employed Neural Architecture Search algorithms \citep{guo2020single, wu2018mixed}.
+Related automation efforts in systems have also targeted efficient quantization kernels on GPUs~\citep{zhao2026nautilus}.
 As Table \ref{tablei} shows, \Tool{} outperformed HAQ \citep{wang2019haq} and LIMPQ \citep{tang2023mixedprecision}, which are state-of-the-art mixed-precision quantization methods.

-{\bf Robustness of Quantized Models.} \XComment{ Several methods were introduced to address the challenge of training DNNs on safety-critical and resource-limited applications. \cite{gui2019model} integrated various existing compression techniques into a unified optimization framework. \citep{lin2019defensive} and \citep{alizadeh2020gradientell1regularizationquantization} presented how controlling the magnitude of adversarial gradients can be used to construct a defensive quantization method. \cite{lin2021integerarithmeticonly} presented how the randomized smoothing can be leveraged with integer-arithmetic quantization. \cite{lechner2022quantizationawareintervalboundpropagation} introduced the learning procedure for robust QNNs and developed a complete robustness verification algorithm for QNNs. } Empirical robustness approaches can improve best-effort robustness only to certain adversarial inputs, but they lack the formal guarantees offered by certified methods~\citep{raghunathan2018certified,li2023sok}.
-In contrast, certified robustness provides provable protection within a specified perturbation radius and thus delivers stronger safety guarantees.
-These two categories of approaches are inherently different in their scope and cannot be directly compared in terms of overall safety.
-Details on how empirical and certified robustness diverge are provided in Appendix~\ref{app:robust}.

-Several methods address the complementary challenge of training DNNs on safety-critical and resource-limited applications.
-ATMC~\citep{gui2019model} unified various existing compression techniques.
-DQ~\citep{lin2019defensive} and GRQR~\citep{alizadeh2020gradientell1regularizationquantization} presented how controlling the magnitude of adversarial gradients can be used to construct a defensive quantization method.